forloop11/markdown-cornell-notes/README.md

 ### Multiple topics per document

 `cornell-notes.tex` just does `\input{build/cornell-content.tex}`, which
-holds one `\cornellFlow{...}` call per `notes.md` section.
+holds one `cornellFlow` environment per `notes.md` section.
 Every resulting page shares the same header from `meeting.yaml` and numbers itself automatically (top-right corner of the header box).

 ### Images and linked documents